Preparing for STP

 The most important part of any cycling training plan is the number of hours or miles you will ride on a daily and weekly basis in the months leading up to a big ride like the STP.
 These training rides are the building blocks that will prepare your body and mind to ride long and hard on the day of the event.
 There are many other factors that will influence your enjoyment on the big day, such as how your bike fits you, nutrition, hydration, clothing, equipment, mental preparation, skill level and general comfort with riding long distances with lots of other people.

 Below is a rough training plan giving you a very basic sketch of an average person’s riding mileage leading up to a successful STP.
 It has 3 rides per week.
 If you haven’t ridden a bike in 10 years, start with a 5-mile ride to get the hang of it.
 Your goal may be simply to have fun and stop when you are tired.
 If you had a good summer of riding last year and haven’t ridden since October, go out for a nice flat 20-miler and get back into it.
-From here build up your mileage gradually and challenge yourself a bit more every few weeks.
+From here build up your mileage gradually and challenge yourself a bit more every week.

 Special note for one-day riders